-18. Wombats are generally nocturnal, staying in a burrow during the day and emerging at night.
-In captivity they are seen during the day, however.
+18. Wombats are generally nocturnal.
+They usually stay in a burrow during the day and emerge at night.
+In captivity, they are seen during the day, however.
 They may also be seen during daylight hours in the wild when the weather is cool and cloudy.

 Wombats are strong animals with long claws and sharp teeth.
 Though they can be friendly in captivity—especially when they're infants—they may be aggressive when mature and sometimes injure people.
 The animals generally move slowly, but they are capable of travelling up to 40 km/h for short periods of time.

 The Dermal Shield and Its Functions

 19. Wombats have a hard plate under their skin at the rear end of their body.
 The plate is known as the dermal shield.
 It's multilayered and consists of bone, cartilage, and fat.
 It's covered by skin and fur.

 20. When a potential predator approaches, wombats go into their burrow face first (assuming an entrance is nearby) and then block the entrance with their rear end.
-An animal such as a dingo may cause surface damage to the wombat's rear in this situation, but the dermal shield prevents it from serious harm.
+An animal such as a dingo may cause surface damage to the wombat's rear in this situation, but the dermal shield stops it from experiencing serious harm.

 21. Wombats are believed to ram their shield against a predator found in other areas near or in a burrow system or even on top of a burrow's roof.
 It's thought that a wombat is sometimes able to crush a predator's skull.